crate/cratedb-toolkit/README.md

 hot and cold storage types better than using ad hoc solutions.

-Data retention policies can be flexibly configured by adding records to the `retention_policies` database table, which is also stored within CrateDB.
+Data retention policies can be flexibly configured by adding records to the retention policy database table, which is also stored within CrateDB.

 ### Background